PauliCZ44/Bang-Calc/README.md

 No backend yet with this app.
 Just front-end.
 In future i will maybe add backend support to store data to server, load / save tables atd.
 If the project will be used.

-Project based from this template https://github.com/fullstack-hy2020/create-app
+Project based from this template https://github.com/fullstack-hy2020/create-app ¨

+# Developement

+If you run into errors use this options in command line:

+`export NODE_OPTIONS=--openssl-legacy-provider`